 One Year Later: Mississippi Prom Controversy

-March 10, 2011 by Carolyn Simon, Associate Director of Digital Media
+March 10, 2011 by Carolyn Simon, Deputy Director of Digital Media

 It’s fitting that the Safe Schools Improvement Act was just reintroduced in the U.S. Senate and the Student Non-Discrimination Act was reintroduced in both chambers of Congress.
 A year ago today, we were reminded of the harassment and discrimination that many LGBT students face in school when Constance McMillen’s story made its way onto our radar.

 You might remember that in March 2010, Itawamba Agricultural High School in Mississippi denied Constance McMillen the chance to bring her girlfriend to the school prom.
 Following intervention by the ACLU, a judge ruled that the school could not forbid Constance from bringing the date of her choice.
 The school responded by canceling prom completely and Constance faced harassment and alienation from her peers because of it.